stevenpencle/D6-LOA/README.md

 - **blob** Provides access to the server's _Storage_ controller.
 This service does not maintain any state.
 - **data-marshaler** Provides a means to pass string data from one component to another.
 This service maintains a string payload state.
 - **data-navigation** Provides a means to sort, filter, and page through a data array.
 This service does not maintain any state.
 - **email** Provides access to the server's _Email_ controller.
 This service does not maintain any state.
+You will probably not use this service if you only need to send emails from the server application.
+In that case, just inject the IEmailService into the server controller or business service and use it directly.
 - **excel-export** Provides a means to export a JSON data array to a Microsoft Excel file.
 This service does not maintain any state.
 - **ngbMomentDatePickerAdapter** Extension service for the ng-bootstrap date picker component to use moment.js objects instead of the proprietary structure.
 - **staff** Provides access to the server's _Staff_ controller.
 This service does not maintain any state.